 Alcoholism is something that occurs over time.
 Most families are unaware of alcoholism until the person starts exhibiting destructive behaviors.
 However, even when you notice that someone has a problem with drinking, you still may not know how to help an alcoholic family member.
 Here are some tips to help get you started:

-- Talk to Your Family Member When They Are Sober – It is really easy to lose your temper and get on to someone when they are drunk.
-However, your effort is futile, and your words are likely to go in one ear and out the other.
+- Talk to Your Family Member When They Are Sober – It is easy to lose your temper and get on to someone when they are drunk.
+However, your effort is futile, and your words will likely go in one ear and out the other.
 Wait until your family member is sober and can process what you are saying.
 You are more likely to get their attention.

 - It Is Time to Set Some Boundaries – Boundaries are hard to keep because they often come with consequences and require a great deal of effort.
 You also have to be mentally strong to deal with confrontations.
 However, boundaries can quickly wake someone up from their addiction.
 Set firm boundaries and stick to them.
-It makes the family member realize that they cannot continue their alcohol addiction.
+It makes the family member realize they cannot continue their alcohol addiction.

-- Get Help and Get Strong – You may not be able to help your family member.
+- Get Help and Get Strong – You may be unable to help your family member.
 However, you should not go downhill with them.
 If you start to exhibit negative thoughts or behaviors such as anxiety, anger, depression, or addiction yourself, then it is time to get help.
 You can also seek treatment at a substance abuse treatment center, even if you do not have an addiction.

 Do You Help Confronting a Loved One?

-If you would like to find out more about how to help an alcoholic family member, then contact Granite Recovery.
+If you would like to find out more about how to help an alcoholic family member, contact Granite Recovery.
 We offer a comprehensive alcohol detox center, rehab, and aftercare for alcoholism.
 Call us at 855.712.7784 to seek treatment for substance abuse.
-Granite Recovery Centers provides medical detoxification for people who do not need immediate medical intervention, are not a danger to themselves, and are capable of self-evacuation in the event of an emergency.
+Granite Recovery Centers provides medical detoxification for people who do not need immediate medical intervention, are not a danger to themselves, and are capable of self-evacuation in an emergency.